Biography

 • FINALIST – NILLUMBIK ART IN PUBLIC PLACES AWARD, Victoria, Australia

-• NZ ANZAC MEMORIAL – (joint semi finalist with Sydney architects: Tonkin Zulaikaha), Canberra, Australia
+• NZ ANZAC MEMORIAL – (joint semi finalist with Sydney architects: Tonkin Zulaikha), Canberra, Australia

 • WINNER – CHRISTCHURCH/SEATTLE SISTER CITY COMMISSION AWARD, Christchurch, NZ